cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 # Parametric fitting exercise

 ## Getting started
 By now you should have a working setup of Combine v9 from the pre-tutorial exercise.
+If so then move onto the cloning of the parametric fitting exercise gitlab repo below.
 If not then you need to set up a CMSSW area and checkout the combine package:
 ```
 cmsrel CMSSW_11_3_4
 cd CMSSW_11_3_4/src